Childhood obesity in Australia: Dieting

 It is important for parents and teachers to encourage children to consume more fruits and vegetables.

 In Australia, the "2 Fruit and 5 Veg" campaign is advertised to educate and encourage young children and adults of the necessary nutrients that are needed in a daily diet.
 For adults who are entirely responsible for the foods that their children consume, it is important that they are aware of the key strategies of a healthy regime.
 Adults should provide their children with a moderate to low fat diet by limiting the amount of energy dense meals they feed them, reiterate the importance of eating breakfast and encourage children to eat their vegetables.
 For young adolescents who have a BMI percentile of 80 or above, there are certain weight loss programs available that offer services specified in dietary advice and fitness coaching.

-It is also imperative that parents and guardians are well informed regarding healthy eating for their children.
-Developing strategies on how to encourage their children to eat more healthy foods and grasping the knowledge on how to distinguish between high and low calorie based pre-packaged snacks is crucial.
+Parents and guardians staying informed about healthy eating can help reduce the risk of obesity for their children.
+Encouraging their children to eat nutritious foods and distinguish between high- and low-calorie pre-packaged snacks can further promote a healthy lifestyle.

 The food industry also plays a huge part in promoting healthy foods as management from a dietary point of view.
 Methods include making wholesome foods widely available and affordable for their customers.
 Closely monitoring and managing the amount of fat, sugar and salt content that is in the foods that are sold is also important.